Micheal Nakamura: Career

-In his second year Nakamura made 39 saves, setting a new Pacific League single-season record, and the Fighters won the Japanese championship series.
+In his second year MICHAEL made 39 saves, setting a new Pacific League single-season record, and the Fighters won the Japanese championship series.
 Nakamura pitched in four Japanese championship series games, and did not give up a single hit.
 He has since been traded from the Fighters and signed for the Yomiuri Giants.

-Nakamura retired as a member of the Saitama Seibu Lions after the conclusion of the 2012 season.
+MICHAEL retired as a member of the Saitama Seibu Lions after the conclusion of the 2012 season.

 International career

 Nakamura represented Australia at the 1996 Summer Olympics in Atlanta and 2000 Summer Olympics in Sydney.
 He had four appearances out of the bullpen in Atlanta and three appearances in Sydney games.

 Pitching style

 Nakamura throws sidearm and relies mostly on two types of curves and a fastball around 90 mph.
 One of his curves has a movement resembling a slider (some commentators have called it a slurve), while the other has a wide break.